pivotal/docs-tap/upgrading.hbs.md

 > **Note** In Tanzu Application Platform v1.4.0, Image Policy Webhook is removed.
 If this component was actively being used, follow
 [these steps](scst-policy/migration.hbs.md) to migrate to Policy Controller.

-> **Note** In Tanzu Application Platform v1.4.0, enabling CVE results for the Supply Chain Choreographer and Security Analysis GUI plug-ins requires a read-write service account.
-Tanzu Application Platform v1.3.0 used a read-only service account.
-Follow [these steps](tap-gui/plugins/scc-tap-gui.hbs.md#scan) to enable CVE results.
+Tanzu Application Platform v1.3.0 uses a read-only service account.
+In Tanzu Application Platform v1.4.0, enabling CVE results for the Supply Chain Choreographer and Security Analysis GUI plug-ins requires a read-write service account.
+For more information, see [Enable CVE scan results](tap-gui/plugins/scc-tap-gui.hbs.md#scan).

 #### Performing the upgrade